jrosebud/jrosebud.github.io/lesson01/slides/slides.md

 Otherwise, use what you've always been using if you already have a text editor preference.

+Also, it's best to create folders for your individual projects and exercises throughout class, just to keep things organized.

 ---

 ##Schoology

 - We'll post files for class there.
-- You'll turn in homework to Schoology as zip files.
+- You'll turn in homework to Schoology as zip files or email them to the instructional team.
-- We'll post resources and links too.
+- We'll post resources and links too, as well as announcements.
-- Class will be recorded (barring any technical difficulties), and links to the slides can be found on Schoology.
+- Class will be recorded (barring any technical difficulties), and links to the Vimeo videos will be on Schoology.
-- You can also find the slides at http://jrosebud.github.io
+- You can also find the slides at [http://jrosebud.github.io](http://jrosebud.github.io)

 ---